IBMDeveloperBNL/hlfabric-lab/README.md

 **CONGRATULATIONS!!** :smiley: :+1:

-You successfully created a blockchain application that is capable of tracking donations according to the simplified business scenario mentioned at the top of this pattern.
+You successfully created a blockchain application capable of tracking donations according to the simplified business scenario mentioned at the top of this pattern.
 Next, play around with the dashboard and create some additional project pledges and query them.
 Have a look at the 'Blockchain' log in Visual Code to confirm that your dashboard activities actually transact with the blockchain network.